gainax2k1/gator/README.md

 gator project for boot.dev

-- Requires Postgres, Goose, and Go installed to run Gator.
+ Requires Postgres, Goose, and Go installed to run Gator.
--  To install Postgres (linux):
+  To install Postgres (linux):
   <tt>apt install postgresql</tt>
-  - Then, to create your user account in Postgres, run:
+  Then, to create your user account in Postgres, run:
   <tt>sudo -u postgres psql<tt>
-  - Inside Postgres,
+  Inside Postgres,
   <tt>CREATE USER <username> WITH PASSWORD '<password>';
-  - Next, you'll need to create the database:
+   Next, you'll need to create the database:
   <tt> CREATE DATABASE gator OWNER <username>;</tt>
-  - You can now quit out of Postgres with <tt>quit</tt>
+   You can now quit out of Postgres with <tt>quit</tt>

- - To install Goose:
+ To install Goose:
    <tt>go install github.com/pressly/goose/v3/cmd/goose@latest</tt>

-- Install Gator CLI using "go install" command while inside the root of the Gator repository
+ Install Gator CLI using "go install" command while inside the root of the Gator repository

-- You'll need to use Goose to run the migrations for the initial database creation.
+ You'll need to use Goose to run the migrations for the initial database creation.
 From inside the /gator/sql/schema/ folder of the repository, run:
   <tt>goose postgres "postgres://<username>:<password>@localhost:5432/gator?sslmode=disable" up </tt>

-- In order to run, Gator relies on config file in home directory with the following contents:
+ In order to run, Gator relies on a config file in home directory:

-  "~/.gatorconfig.json"
+ filename: "~/.gatorconfig.json"

 with content:
 <tt>
     {
       "db_url": "postgres://<username>:<password>@localhost:5432/gator?sslmode=disable"
     }
 </tt>

 where <username> and <password> are the apropriate credentials for your postgresql

 * Available commands: *